Published on November 9th, 20170

 A nationwide class-action lawsuit has been filed against Nerium International, LLC, a Texas-based MLM company selling anti-aging products, along with three high-level executives, a top distributor and 10 unknown co-conspirators, who are alleged to be operating a pyramid scheme.

 The suit, which was originally filed in August in California, was transferred to Texas federal court this week and alleges that “Nerium constitutes an exploitive money transfer scheme.”
 With allegations of fabricated before and after photos depicting the reduction of wrinkles, illegal health claims, cult-like activities, secret agreements and phony distributorship positions, the 59-page amended complaint is chock full of intrigue.
-But its main allegation is that defendants, which include founder Jeff Olsen, top executives Renee Olsen and Amber Rourke, and distributor and reality TV star Michael Shouhed, “run an illegal pyramid scheme.”
+But its main allegation is that defendants, which include founder Jeff Olson, top executives Renee Olson and Amber Rourke, and distributor and reality TV star Michael Shouhed, “run an illegal pyramid scheme.”

 Specifically, the complaint claims: